 Affirmative Consent cannot be given by a person who is incapacitated.
-A person is unable to consent when s/he is asleep, unconscious or is incapacitated due to the influence of drugs, alcohol or medication so that s/he could not understand the fact, nature or extent of the sexual activity.
-A person is incapacitated if s/he lacks the physical and/or mental ability to make informed, rational decisions.
+A person is unable to consent when asleep, unconscious or incapacitated due to the influence of drugs, alcohol or medication so that the person could not understand the fact, nature or extent of the sexual activity.
+A person is incapacitated if the person lacks the physical and/or mental ability to make informed, rational decisions.